lyndon025/playtested/src/content/article/2022-11-30-dream-about-monsters-and-puzzles--in-nightmare-review.md

 ---
-title: "Dream about Monsters and Puzzles | In Nightmare Review"
+author: lyndonguitar
+category: Review
-description: "Ever wanted to step in a kid's shoes once again? dream and let your imaginations run wild?
+description: Ever wanted to step in a kid's shoes once again? dream and let your imaginations run wild?
 Yes?
-Well unfortunately for you, you are now a kid named Bill, and he has nightmares."
+Well unfortunately for you, you are now a kid named Bill, and he has nightmares.
+featured: false
 pubDate: 2022-11-30
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "in-nightmare"]
+tags:
-featured: false
+- taptap
+- in-nightmare
-thumb: "/images/reviews/2022-11-30-dream-about-monsters-and-puzzles--in-nightmare-review-0.avif"
+thumb: /images/reviews/2022-11-30-dream-about-monsters-and-puzzles--in-nightmare-review-0.avif
+title: Dream about Monsters and Puzzles | In Nightmare Review
 ---

 <div class="gallery">